University of Waterloo territorial acknowledgement

-“The University of Waterloo acknowledges that our work is on the traditional territory of the Neutral, Anishinaabeg and Haudenosaunee peoples.
-Our institution is situated on the Haldimand Tract, the land promised to the Six Nations that includes six miles on each side of the Grand River.
+“The University of Waterloo acknowledges that much of our work takes place on the traditional territory of the Neutral, Anishinaabeg and Haudenosaunee peoples.
+Our main campus is situated on the Haldimand Tract, the land promised to the Six Nations that includes six miles on each side of the Grand River.
 Our active work toward reconciliation takes place across our campuses through research, learning, teaching, and community building, and is centralized within our Indigenous Initiatives Office.”

 Public acknowledgement of the traditional territory upon which we all live is an important step toward reconciliation.
 The Truth and Reconciliation Commission of Canada's final report calls for 94 actions toward restoring a balanced relationship between Indigenous peoples and settler communities in this country.